Systems / lead response

 Here's the shape of it:

-When to pick up the phone
+When should you pick up the phone?

 Call the moment a lead shows they're engaged.
-A text reply, a question about timing or price, a "yeah let's do it" — that's your green light.
-Now the speed and depth of a live conversation work for you instead of against you, because they already know who you are and they're expecting to hear from you.
+A reply, a question about timing or price, a "yeah let's do it": that's the green light.
+Now the speed and depth of a live conversation work for you, because they already know who you are and they're half-expecting to hear your voice.

-You can't text first if you're asleep.
-You can't call once they're warm if you didn't see the message for fourteen hours.
-The advice only works if the first touch doesn't depend on a human being awake and free at the exact moment the lead shows up — which, for after-hours demand, they almost never are.
+You can't send the first text if you're asleep, and you can't call once they're warm if the message sat unseen for fourteen hours.
+The "text first, then call" advice only holds if that opener doesn't depend on a person being awake and free at the exact moment the lead shows up, which, for after-hours demand, almost never lines up.

 Put the order on autopilot